These remarkable benefits of network marketing vs. traditional business will surprise & intrigue you.

 There you go.
 Once you have a real estate portfolio that is completely paid off and provides the amount of monthly revenue you want, you officially can withdraw from life.

-You may retire indefinitely from network marketing or your career (but you probably would have already left your regular job by this time).
+You may retire indefinitely from network marketing or your career (you probably would have already left your regular job by this time).

 Note: If you do this, you’ll be back to life soon enough.
 Having nothing to do is only fun for so long.